Ford Escape Hybrid Insurance Rates

 - Raising to $1,000 deductibles will save $100 a year

-- Using more expensive low deductibles will cost an extra $188 every year
+- Using pricier low deductibles will cost an additional $188 every year

-- The cost for full coverage for a teen driver with full coverage can cost $4,266
+- The price that insures a teen driver for full coverage can cost $4,266

-Insurance rates for a Ford Escape Hybrid can also vary considerably based on your driver profile, the trim level of your Escape Hybrid, and physical damage deductibles and liability limits.
+Insurance prices for a Ford Escape Hybrid are also quite variable based on the model of your Escape Hybrid, how you drive, and physical damage deductibles and liability limits.

-An older driver with no violations or accidents and high deductibles may pay as little as $1,000 every 12 months on average for full coverage.
-Rates are much higher for teen drivers, where even good drivers should be prepared to pay in the ballpark of $4,200 a year.
+A more mature driver with no violations or accidents and higher comprehensive and collision deductibles may pay as little as $1,000 every 12 months on average for full coverage.
+Prices are much higher for teenage drivers, since even teens with perfect driving records should be prepared to pay in the ballpark of $4,200 a year.
 View Rates by Age

-Where you live also has a big influence on Ford Escape Hybrid insurance prices.
-A middle-age driver might find rates as low as $700 a year in states like Iowa, Maine, and Idaho, or be forced to pay as much as $1,520 on average in New York, Louisiana, and Michigan.
+The state you live in also has a big influence on Ford Escape Hybrid insurance prices.
+A middle-age driver might find prices as low as $700 a year in states like Iowa, Maine, and Idaho, or be forced to pay as much as $1,520 on average in New York, Louisiana, and Michigan.

 State | Premium | Compared to U.S. Avg | Percent Difference |